TUM-Dev/eat-api/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d DATE, --date DATE  date (DD.MM.YYYY) of the day of which you want to get
+  -h, --help            show this help message and exit -p LOCATION, --parse LOCATION
-                        the menu
+                        the location you want to eat at -d DATE, --date DATE  date (DD.MM.YYYY) of the day of which you want to get the menu
   -j PATH, --jsonify PATH